WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 If you flip a fair coin _n_ times, what is the longest streak of consecutive heads that you expect to see?

+##<a id="graphtheory">Graph Theory</a>

+__Graph theory__ is the study of graphs, which are mathematical structures used to model pairwise relations between objects.
+A __graph__ is made up of __vertices__ (aka __nodes__; note that a node is called a __leaf__ if it has no children) and lines that connect them are called __edges__.

+####<a id="trees">Trees</a>

+__Trees__ are a type of graph and they're described as:
+*  Each tree has a root node
+*  The root node has zero or more child nodes
+*  Each child node has zero or more child nodes, and so on.

+The tree cannot contain cycles.
+The nodes may or may not be in a particular order, they could have any data type as values, and they may or may not have links back to their parent nodes.

+__Types of Trees__
+There are different types of trees that can take on different properties:
+*  We can describe a tree as a __binary tree__ (a node has up to 2 children), __ternary tree__ (a node has up to 3 children) and so forth.
+*  A __binary tree__ means each node has up to 2 children vs a __binary search tree__, which has the _additional_ requirement that `all left descendants <= n < all right descendents` for every node.
+Note that some definitions of a binary search tree cannot have duplicates, others the duplicate values will be on the right or can be on either side.
+All are valid definitions.
+*  __balanced__ vs __unbalanced__ does not mean that the left aznd right subtrees are exactly the same size (like a _perfect binary tree_).
+It simply means that they're balanced enough to ensure `O(log n)` run times for `insert` and `find` operations.
+*  A __complete binary tree__ is a binary tree where every level of the tree is fully filled, except for possibly the last level (filled left to right).
+Examples of these include __min binary heaps__ and __max binary heaps__.
+*  A __full binary tree__ is a binary tree in which every node has either zero or two children (no nodes have only one child)
+*  A __perfect binary tree__ is a tree that is both full and complete.
+All leaf nodes will be at the same level and this level has the maximum number of nodes.

+__Traversing Trees__
+You can traverse binary trees using a variety of methods (the most common being 'in-order' traversal):
+*  __in-order traversal__ means to 'visit' the left branch, then the current node, and finally the right branch.
+When performed on a binary search tree, it visits the nodes in ascending order (thus the name, in-order)
+*  __pre-order traversal__ means to 'visit' the current node before its child nodes (thus the name, pre-order).
+The root is always the first node visited.
+*  __post-order traversal__ means to 'visit' the current node after its child nodes (thus the name, post-order).
+The root is always the last node visited.

+__Tries (prefix trees)__

+A __trie__ (aka __prefix tree__) is a special kind of tree; a trie is like an n-ry tree in which characters are stored at each node and each path down the tree may represent a word.

+There are `*` nodes (aka __null nodes__) that are used to indicate complete words (e.g. `Many*` means many is a complete word or `Ma*` means there are lots of words that start with `Ma`).

+A trie is commonly used to store the entire English language for quick prefix lookups.
+A hash table can quickly look up whether a string is a valid word, but it cannot tell us if a string is a prefix of any valid words.

+####<a id="trees">Graphs</a>

+A tree is a type of __graph__, but not all graphs are trees.
+A tree is a connected graph without cycles.
+A graph is a collection of nodes with edges between (some of) them.
+Graphs are used to model pairwise relations between objects.
+*  graphs can be either __directed__ (where edges are like a one way street) or __undirected__ (where edges are like a two way street).
+*  graphs might consist of multiple isolated subgraphs.
+*  if there is a path between every pair of vertices, it is a __connected graph__
+*  graphs can (or not) have cycles.  an __acyclic graph__ is a graph without cycles

+__Ways to store graphs__

+You can store graphs as an __adjacency list__ (most common way) or as an __adjacency matrices__.
+*  an __adjacency list__ is where every vertex (or node) stores a list of adjacent vertices in an undirected graph; an edge like (a, b) would be stored twice: once in a's adjacent vertices and once in b's adjacent vertices.
+You can also store an adjacency list as an array (or a hash table) of lists like:
+    -  0: 1
+    -  1: 2
+    -  2: 0, 3
+    -  3: 2
+    -  4: 6
+    -  5: 4
+    -  6: 5
+*  an __adjacency matrix__ is an N*N boolean matrix (where N is the number of nodes), where a true value at `matrix[i][j]` indicates an edge from node i to node j (or you can use an integer matrix with 0's and 1's).
+Usually searches on adjacency matrix are less efficient than an adjacency list since you have to search through all the nodes to identify a node's neighbors.

+__Ways to search a Graph__

+The two most common ways to search a graph are __depth-first search__ and __breadth-first search__.
+*  In __depth-first search (DFS)__, we start at the root (or an arbitrarily selected node) and explore each branch completely before moving on to the next branch (thus the name depth-first) before we go wide.
+This is usually a simpler approach.
+*  In __breadth-first search (BFS)__, we start at the root (or an arbitrarily selected node) and explore each neighbor before going on to any of their children (thus the name breadth-first) before we go deep.